Sorry, you need to enable JavaScript to visit this website.

 Programmes specific for vulnerable young people

-The Foundation for Social Welfare Services (FSWS) has a number of programmes, projects, and initiatives that target vulnerable young people who may be socially excluded.
+The Foundation for Social Welfare Services has a number of programmes, projects, and initiatives that target vulnerable young people who may be socially excluded.
 These include:

 Sports Programme was developed with the aim to introduce young people to several sports sessions varying from football, basketball, handball, etc in order to be exposed to sports disciplines.
 This programme which runs over 4 months specifically aims to bring young people together, do something fun, away from addictions, social phobias etc.